 |

-While imitative of nothing and utterly original, Phantom makes gleeful reference to everything: from, most obviously, Faust and Phantom of the Opera, to Beauty and the Beast, The Picture of Dorian Grey, Frankenstein, and King Kong.
-There are a few nods to Hitchcock, including of course the shower sequence that turns our Psycho-borne expectations on their head, and a Man Who Knew Too Much-inspired assassination attempt.
-There are individual shots that are evocative of The Manchurian Candidate, The Cabinet of Dr. Caligari and even Touch of Evil.
+While imitative of nothing and utterly original, Phantom makes gleeful reference to everything: from, most obviously, Faust and Phantom of the Opera, to Beauty and the Beast and The Picture of Dorian Grey.
+There are a few nods to Hitchcock, including of course the shower sequence that turns our Psycho-borne expectations on their head, and an assassination attempt that is inspired by both Man Who Knew Too Much and The Manchurian Candidate.
+The Cabinet of Dr. Caligari crops up at Beef's airport unveiling and as the backdrop to The Undeads' performance of "Somebody Super Like You."
+Touch of Evil is one-upped for the Beach Bums' performance of "Upholstery."

 While De Palma is often accused, generally by morons, of being a "copyist," particularly with respect to Hitchcock, this is ridiculous; it's not fair to jump up and down and yell "Rear Window" every time one character observes another through a pane of glass; "that looks familiar to me" is a criticism favored by the lazy.